Nuclear Family Functions In Sociology

 They label all other family types (single-parent, reconstituted, cohabiting) as either ‘broken,’ ‘perverse,’ or inferior versions.

-This ideological construct (sometimes called the “cereal packet image”) devalues increasing family diversity in society.
+This ideological construct, sometimes called the “cereal packet image” (the idealised, all-White, middle-class family used in advertising), devalues increasing family diversity in society.

 Isolation and Loss of Kin Support: